n1cky8/noterm-pub/README.md

 ---

-## Using Noterm Snippets for Command Execution

-In Noterm, you can easily execute commands embedded within snippets directly from a text file.
-Here's how you can execute commands using keyboard shortcuts or by clicking on line numbers:

-### Keyboard Shortcut Execution

-1. **Navigate to Snippet**: Position your cursor within the snippet containing the command you wish to execute.

-2. **Execute Command**: Press `Command + Enter` (Mac) or `Ctrl + Enter` (Windows/Linux) to execute the command.

-This keyboard shortcut allows you to quickly execute commands without leaving the editor interface, enhancing your workflow efficiency.

-### Click-to-Execute (Line Numbers)

-1. **Identify Command**: Locate the line number corresponding to the command you want to execute within the snippet.

-2. **Execute Command**: Click on the line number associated with the command to execute it directly.

----

 ## Important UI Features

 Below are key UI features that users should be aware of for efficient navigation and file management.